 If you’re planning a renovation or demolition project this year, you might be wondering when and if you should hire an asbestos specialist.
-Sadly, all too many landlords make ignorant assumptions of when asbestos analysis is needed, and the results are often disastrous, as in the case of the state of Florida a few years ago.
+Sadly, all too many landlords make ignorant assumptions about when an asbestos analysis is needed, and the results are often disastrous, as in the case of the state of Florida a few years ago.

 Neglect can cause asbestos-related illnesses and ultimately lead to a mesothelioma lawsuit.
-You can utilize this checklist to assist with decreasing the exposure and learn more about following asbestos testing guidelines.
+You can utilize this checklist to assist with decreasing exposure and learn more about following asbestos testing guidelines.